 11. “Watan Ke Aage Kuch Nahi, Khud Bhi Nahi”

 This hard-hitting dialogue from the movie Raazi left everyone speechless because nothing is more valuable than the country!
 The dialogue speaks volume, and so does Alia Bhatt’s acting in the film.

 Like literally!!
 The movie – Sonu Ke Titu Ki Sweety itself proves the dialogue wrong!
-But this is one of the all-time favorite Bollywood dialogues.
+But this is one of the best Bollywood dialogues of the 2000s.

-35. ‘Na’ Sirf Ek Shabd Nahi… Apne Aap Main Pura Vakya Hai.
-Ise Kisi Tark, Spashtikaran, Explanation Ya Vyakhya Ki Jaroorat Nahi Hoti
+13. “‘Na’ Sirf Ek Shabd Nahi… Apne Aap Main Pura Vakya Hai.
+Ise Kisi Tark, Spashtikaran, Explanation Ya Vyakhya Ki Jaroorat Nahi Hoti”

 Pink movie gave many socially relevant messages for society.
 This particular dialogue emphasizes the literal meaning of NO. No means no. It shouldn’t be understood as a YES from a girl.

 This is indeed one of the trending Bollywood dialogues from the movie Love Aaj Kal 2020.
 The dialogue was part of many memes.
 Like the dialogue, Sara Ali Khan’s acting in the scene raised many eyebrows.

 15. “How’s Josh?”